-My mom used to make these fruit shortcake biscuits when I was a child and I loved them as much then as I do now!
+My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 The most amazing thing about these old fashioned fruit shortcake biscuits is that they can be made sweet like I’m making here for shortcake.
 Or you can hold the sugar and use them for things like breakfast sandwiches and biscuits and gravy.